root-project/web/primer/index.md

 kRed or kBlue can be specified for markers, lines, arrows etc. The complete summary of colors is represented by the ROOT "[color wheel](https://root.cern/doc/master/classTColor.html#C02)".
-To know more about the full story, refer to the online documentation of `TColor`.
+To know more about the full story, refer to the online documentation of {% include ref class="TColor" %}.

 ROOT provides several [graphics markers](https://root.cern/doc/master/classTAttMarker.html#M2) types.
 Select